ThoughtWorks-DPS/certificate-init-container/README.md

 go run main.go -cert-dir=./
 ```

-This is an adaptation of Kelsey Hightower's [certificate-init-container](https://github.com/kelseyhightower/certificate-init-container). _Note: While both amd64 and arm64 versions of the image are published, the tls-app used in the build pipeline for testing purposes does not run on M1 macs._
+This is an adaptation of Kelsey Hightower's [certificate-init-container](https://github.com/kelseyhightower/certificate-init-container). _Note: The darwin build is a universal binary for Apple Silicon support._